-Effective July 1, 2016, the division of marital assets is based upon an asset assessment that is conducted at the time an application for MA coverage of long-term care services is made.
-Prior to this date an asset assessment was conducted upon the request of either the long-term care or community spouse at the time of the first continuous period of institutionalization.
+The division of marital assets is based upon an asset assessment that is conducted at the time an application for MA coverage of long-term care services is made.
 The asset assessment is based on the assets owned by one or both spouses on the date of application for MA coverage.
 The spousal share is calculated only once and is used for any subsequent periods during which a person may receive long-term care services.

-Effective July 1, 2016, the division of marital assets is subject to a maximum specified in law; the long-term care spouse can transfer available assets to the community spouse to bring that spouse's assets up to the maximum.
+The division of marital assets is subject to a maximum specified in law; the long-term care spouse can transfer available assets to the community spouse to bring that spouse's assets up to the maximum.